 Can I wear jogging shoes to class or for strength training?

-If you are a beginner who is preparing to step into the gym, then it is not a bad idea to wear the shoes you currently have on hand to go to class, the weight of training for beginners is usually not too heavy, so you do not have to spend a lot of money on functional shoes right away.
+If you are a beginner who is preparing to step into the gym, it is not a bad idea to wear the shoes you currently have on hand to go to class.
+The weight of training for beginners is usually not too heavy, so you do not have to spend a lot of money on functional shoes right away.

 How to choose the right athletic footwear?